cseanburns/electronic_resource_mgmt/README.md

 # LIS Course: Electronic Resource Management

 Lectures and other course material on electronic resource management.

+Lectures to be revised each semester.